wmay/euc-safety/_guides/impact.md

 ## Elbows

-Skateboard and motorcycle elbow pads are both good options.
+Skate and motorcycle elbow pads are both good options.
 After hearing about people breaking bones while wearing motorcycle CE level 1 elbow pads, I recommend looking for CE level 2.
 Most non-jacket motorcycle elbow pads are only CE level 1, but there are a couple of CE level 2 options.